pingcap/docs-cn/dm/dm-handle-alerts.md

 - Description:

-    When the binlog replication processing unit encounters an error, this unit moves to the `Paused` state, and an alert is triggered immediately.
+    When the binlog replication processing unit encounters a non-autorecoverable error (for example, binlog files not found), or when it encounters multiple recoverable errors (for example, network problems) in a short period of time (for example, more than 3 times in 2 minutes), this alert is triggered.

 - Solution: